serverless/blog/posts/2018-02-23-serverless-path-building-better-software.md

 If your source management, CI/CD, and project management system all exposed events in a uniform fashion, which you could easily react to with a serverless function deployed to any platform of your choice—well, I’d say that’s pretty ideal.

-We have a ways to go to achieve this, but projects like [Auth0’s Extend], [CNCF’s CloudEvents], and many more are making progress towards this goal.
+We have a ways to go to achieve this, but projects like [Auth0’s Extend](https://auth0.com/extend/), [CNCF’s CloudEvents](https://openevents.io/), and many more are making progress towards this goal.

 ### Making it easy to reuse code
 As developers, there’s nothing more disheartening than writing code that we’ve written a hundred times.